lubranoa/CS362-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

-This project focused on the setting up of a Continuous Integration (CI) workflow for the team to develop and test several functions within a shared codespace.
+This project focused on the setting up of a Continuous Integration (CI) workflow for the team to develop and test several functions within a shared codebase.
 The first goal was to set up a shared private GitHub repository following specific guidelines and configuring a CI pipeline for the repository using GitHub Actions.
 The second goal was to implement three functions in a Python file using the CI workflow, code reviews, and a variety of testing techniques, like Unit Testing and Test Driven Development (TDD), to verify implementation of the software.

 Each teammate picked one of three functions to work on.
 The one I chose to implement was an endian conversion function that converts an integer to its hexadecimal representation in little or big endian.
 This function was implemented using a test suite of Test Driven Development cases, our CI workflow, and peer code reviews.
 Again, the focus of this project is not on the functions themselves, but on the CI and testing done to produce the functions.

 **Note**: This is a fork of our group's repo, which can be found [here][main-repo-url].

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Technologies Used -->
 ## Technologies and Frameworks Used